shermanlo77/modefilter/README.md

 * If you require the use of a GPU (mandatory for the Python implementation), follow the instructions for compiling the *CUDA* code.
 * Afterwards, there are instructions for:
   * Compiling the *Java* code into a `.jar` file.
+This is required for the use of a GPU.
+  * Downloading the compiled `.jar`. files from Releases.
+Only CPU computation is support with this method.
-This can be used as an *ImageJ* plugin or using the provided CLI
+  * How to install the `.jar` file as an *ImageJ* plugin and using the provided CLI.
-  * Building the Python package and installing it
+  * Building the Python package and installing it.
+A GPU is required in the Python implementation.

 ## Instructions For Compiling *CUDA* Code (for GPU)